KangGu96/Adv_decoder/README.md

 MT: https://www.kaggle.com/datasets/tboyle10/medicaltranscription

-# Preprocess
+# Preprocess for keyword inference attack

 We provide a sample preprocessing notebook for annotating medical datasets.

-As for airline datasets, we provide the word city dataset as a benchmark.
+As for airline datasets, we refer to the word city dataset as a benchmark: https://github.com/datasets/world-cities